Know the Risks of Riding Without a Helmet

 One of the biggest thrills of riding a motorcycle is the thrill of the wind blowing past you.
 For some motorcyclists, however, a helmet takes away from that somehow, making them feel as though they’re giving up a little freedom by protecting themselves.

 For that reason, the repeal of universal helmet laws in many states has provided long-awaited relief.
-Bikers are now free to hit the open road bareheaded, putting themselves at increased risk of injury or even death.
+Bikers are now free to hit the open road bareheaded, putting themselves at increased risk of personal injury or even death.

 Once it is revealed that you weren’t wearing a helmet, your credibility will be diminished in the eyes of the judge, the attorneys, and any other parties who might be involved, including a jury.